 Having grown up on the eastern part of Pennsylvania a little more than two hours from New York City, I’ve been there a countless number of times since I was a little girl.
 Although my trips have become less frequent since I’ve lived in Pittsburgh, I still try to get there every chance I can.
 When my husband was invited there on a work trip over Halloween, I jumped on the opportunity to take our son with us to finally share the fun and fast-paced city with him.

-With Will being just shy of 18 months and this likely being the first of many trips with him to NYC, I decided we’d just visit places that we could access by walking from our East Midtown hotel (Intercontinental NY Barclay) versus trying to tackle the whole city.
+With our son being just shy of 18 months and this likely being the first of many trips with him to NYC, I decided we’d just visit places that we could access by walking from our East Midtown hotel (Intercontinental NY Barclay) versus trying to tackle the whole city.
 Midtown is the central part of Manhattan with the biggest business district and many of the icons New York is known for, including Times Square, Rockefeller Center and Grand Central Terminal.
 For frame of reference, on this specific trip we generally stayed between 42nd street and 65th Street (going just past midtown into Central Park) and between 3rd and 8th Avenues.
 We were only there for 48 hours, but it was the perfect amount of time to advantage of the unseasonably warm weather at the end of October to explore.

 Where We Stayed

 The company sponsoring my husband’s trip covered two nights at the Intercontinental NY Barclay, and I was super excited to stay at a new hotel I haven’t been to (especially when it’s one that would typically be out of our price range!)
 While it’s elegance and sophistication may not scream family friendly and we probably only saw one other little kid the entire time, the hotel totally surprised us in a great way.
 It was in a good, central location for everything we wanted to see.
 Plus everyone there, both guests and employees, created our super friendly toddler with smiles and waves as he wandered around the lobby and halls.
-The hotel has an amazing lobby for gathering, which was great for when Will was getting stir crazy in the room and wanted to walk around a bit (and by walk, I mean run around like the crazy little person he is.)
+The hotel has an amazing lobby for gathering, which was great for when our son was getting stir crazy in the room and wanted to walk around a bit (and by walk, I mean run around like the crazy little person he is.)

 Two things to consider if you’re staying here as a family.
 1.)
 The hotel primarily has showers (i.e. no tub for bathing that little person) and 2.) the rooms are fairly small, which is common in New York given how much of a commodity space is (and I’ve definitely stayed in much smaller rooms in the city!)
 We just made the best of it and created a little space for Will in the corner of the room so he couldn’t peek at us while falling asleep.
 The hotel also had the larger metal style cribs that I prefer over a pack n play (Will always seems to sleep better in them.)
 They were more than happy to accommodate our crib and mini fridge request so that we could store Will’s milk and snacks without having to run out each time he needed something.
 Tip: We love the inflatable Munchkin Inflatable Duck Tub when we’re staying somewhere for multiple nights that doesn’t have a bathtub.